Drzhivago264/Inference_Portal/README.md

 Installation
 --------------

-First of all, for start using django-inference-portal, you must download it using git
+First of all, for start using django-inference-portal, you must download it using git (Multiple old files are removed from the history so now git clone will be fast, sorry for my previous ignorance of git history)

     git clone https://github.com/Drzhivago264/Inference_Portal.git